 Large-scale production of clean seed for experimental and national program purposes was done by the bean agronomy group.
-Three tons of seed of 20 varieties dry site outside the bean producing area of seed. the Cauca Valley where CIAT is located.
+Three tons of seed of 20 varieties was produced at Loboguerrero, a relatively dry site outside the bean producing area of the Cauca Valley where CIAT is located.

 Figure 6.
 Serological tests help in identifying virus diseases in Latin America.
-Reactions of hean rugost mosaic, swelling mosaic and golden mosaic to their homologous antisera are shown.
+Reactions of bean rugose mosaic, swelling mosaic and golden mosaic to their homologous antisera are shown.